jaogoy/starrocks/contrib/starrocks-python-client/docs/usage_guide/views.md

 ## Important Considerations

-### Temporary Note on Object Registration

-Please be aware that the current method for registering a `View` with SQLAlchemy's `MetaData` is by using `metadata.add_object(my_view)`.
-This approach is a temporary solution and may be subject to change in future versions as the integration with SQLAlchemy's core reflection mechanisms is improved.

 ### `information_schema.views` and SECURITY TYPE

 Please be aware of the following limitation when working with `information_schema.views`:

-- Currently, `information_schema.views` does not return information for views that have their `SECURITY` type set to `INVOKER`.
+Currently, `information_schema.views` does not return information for views that have their `SECURITY` type set to `INVOKER`.
-- Information is only returned for views where the `SECURITY` type is set to `NONE`.
+So, we extract the SECURITY info from MV definition now.

 ### Modifying the SECURITY TYPE

 The `ALTER VIEW` statement in StarRocks **does not** support changing the `SECURITY` type of an existing view.
 If you need to change the security type, you must drop and recreate the view with the desired `SECURITY` type.

+### ALTER Support and Limitations

+- Only the following attribute can be altered for a View:
+  - **definition** (the SELECT statement).
+Column aliases change is allowed only together with definition.
+- The following attributes are not supported to be altered by StarRocks:
+  - comment
+  - security
+  - columns-only change (without definition change)

+Autogenerate will warn or raise for immutable changes instead of producing ALTER statements.
+Decide explicitly (usually DROP + CREATE) for those cases.